IRS Direct File 2025: What You Need to Know

 Direct File has free state returns with participating states and directly files with the IRS, but not all states have chosen to participate.

-Is IRS Direct File permanent?
+GOP House Plan: Is IRS Direct File going away?

-A lot has happened in the news lately leaving some to wonder: is the IRS Direct file going away?
+A lot has happened in the news lately, leaving some to wonder: Is the IRS Direct file going away?

 - Ready to File Taxes?
 What to Do

-- A Bunch of IRS Tax Deductions and Credits
+- A Bunch of IRS Tax Deductions and Credits to Know

-- Why Digitizing Your Tax Records Can Simplify Your Filing in 2025
+- Why Digitizing Your Tax Records Can Simplify Your Filing

 Get Kiplinger Today newsletter — free